CSGuides/grad-job-guide/_jobs/general.md

   for faculty positions before turning to post-doc opportunities.

 Finally, it is common for institutions to "run late" with job postings.
-For example, in 2023, Bowdoin College Computer Science posted a job opportunity for an assitant professor position on December 10th (months later than many other postings for that cycle).
+For example, in 2023, the Bowdoin College Computer Science department posted a job opportunity for an assitant professor position on December 10th (months later than many other postings for that cycle, and after one of the authors of this guide had already participated in eight interviews for similar teaching-focused positions).
 Applicants often revisit departmental webpages to see if openings have been posted.
 Such a delay may be caused by various reasons (e.g., getting regulatory approval for the posting text, finalizing permission from